darcamo/cmake-integration/README.md

 The `cmake-integration-conan-profile` variable can be set to a string with a profile name to pass to conan.
 Alternatively, it can be set to an alist mapping cmake profile names with conan profile names.

+Note: When using the new toolchains from conan it is advised to also set the conan file.
+One easy way to do this is to create a directory variable to set `cmake-integration-conan-profile` with the desired conan profile name.